What is the taxonomy?

 - To avoid significant harm to other environmental objectives, the production facility should manage material physical risks on a best efforts basis, avoid undermining others’ adaptation efforts, and ensure compliance with existing EU regulation on hazardous waste and end of life treatment of vehicles (circular economy) and pollution.

 This is an illustrative summary.
-The full criteria are set out in the Taxonomy Technical Report.
+The full criteria are set out in the TEG Final Taxonomy Technical Report.

 Under the current proposal, investors who market environmentally-sustainable funds will disclose: